asurati/x24/README.md

   predefined macros that x24 defines.
 Without it, the preprocessor attempts to include `gnu/stubs-32.h` and fails, as the header isn't present on my machine.
 At the moment, this is the only non-standard macro that was required.
-Of course, if the preprocessor is not subjected to scanning the GCC headers, it doesn't need to define such macros.
-Nevertheless, the GCC and the system headers provide a good test-case for testing the preprocessor.
+Of course, if the preprocessor is not subjected to scanning the libc headers, it doesn't need to define such macros.
+Nevertheless, these headers provide a good test-case for testing the preprocessor.